UofT-DSI/deep_learning/README.md

 * .gitignore: Files to exclude from this folder, specified by the instructor

 ## Acknowledgements
-This course was developed by Alex Olson, under supervision from Rohan Alexander and Curtis Norman.
-The original content and structure of the course are adapted from the Deep Learning course taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science), built and maintained by Olivier Grisel and Charles Ollion.
+This module was developed by Alex Olson, under supervision from Rohan Alexander and Curtis Norman.
+The original content and structure of the module are adapted from the Deep Learning module taught at [Master Year 2 Data Science IP-Paris](https://www.ip-paris.fr/education/masters/mention-mathematiques-appliquees-statistiques/master-year-2-data-science), built and maintained by Olivier Grisel and Charles Ollion.